Azure/azure-iot-sdk-node/provisioning/service/readme.md

 ## Features

-* Create/remove/update/list enrollments and enrollment groups in your provisioning service
+* Create, update, delete, query, and get individual enrollments and enrollment groups in your provisioning service.
+Additionally you can query, get and delete device registration states.

 ## How to use the Azure IoT Provisioning Service SDK for Node.js